TEMPORARY ROAD CLOSURE:

-If you are reliant on heating oil and would like to join our members in making savings have a look at our dedicated website (www.energywarwickshire.org.uk) or contact us on 01789 472611.
-The syndicate is open to households, community groups and businesses across Warwickshire."
+If you are reliant on heating oil and would like to join EW members in making savings have a look at their dedicated website www.energywarwickshire.org.uk, or contact them on 01789 842182.
+The syndicate is open to households, community groups and businesses across Warwickshire and Solihull.

 Email: firstname.lastname@example.org or call Sarah Brooke-Taylor on 01789 842182.

 As regular followers of the project will know, CSW Broadband is currently out to tender for additional coverage and anticipate contract signing by the end of January.
 The second contract will run alongside the current contract that ends in March 2016 and will then continue to the end of 2017.

 There is an interesting funding mix: